klonyyy/MCUViewer/README.md

 All dependencies should be installed and you should be ready to go.

 Windows:
-1. Make sure you've got GDB installed and added to your PATH (the easiest way is to install using [MinGW](https://www.mingw-w64.org))
+1. Make sure you've got GDB installed (v12.1 or later) and added to your PATH (the easiest way is to install using [MinGW](https://www.mingw-w64.org))
 2. Download and run the STMViewer installer.
 Make sure the ST-link is in "STM32 Debug + Mass Storage + VCP" mode as for some reason "STM32 Debug + VCP" throws libusb errors on Windows.
 This needs further investigation.

 You can assing the external GPU to STMViewer for improved performance.